Ptujec/LaunchBar/Later/README.md

 - You can also add items to the list by sending a URL to the action.
 Select the URL, press `Tab`, select the action, then press `Enter`.
 - Or you can use [this shortcut](https://www.icloud.com/shortcuts/60264ed63f484f0fbd98c76c4ddbb748) to add a link from the context menu.
 Select some linked text in your browser or any application, right-click, and choose "Add To Later (via LaunchBar)".
-- The action will add the **current time marker** to **YouTube** video URLs automatically.
+- The action will add the **current time marker** to **YouTube** and **Twitch** video URLs automatically.
 However, for this to work, you need to allow JavaScript for Apple Events.
 This is turned off by default.
 To turn it on in Safari, go to `Settings` ‣ `Developer` ‣ `Automation`.
 In Chromium browsers, you can find the option in the `View` ‣ `Developer` menu.
 Otherwise, the URL will still be saved, but without the time marker.
 - Paste a selected link from the list into the frontmost text field with `Shift` + `Enter`.
 - Hold `Option` in addition to `Command` to prevent closing the current tab while saving a link.